robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 **Content Structure Requirements:**
 - Use proper H1/H2/H3 hierarchy with markdown formatting
 - Write with confident, authoritative voice throughout
+- If 3 or more consecutive sentences start with the same word, rewrite them with varied openings while preserving meaning and tone.
+Return only the revised text.

 **Recipe Header**
 ```